Benjamin Danielsson Roth: Emigration to Sweden

 Roth family legend had long speculated that Benjamin was either hired or conscripted to serve as a blacksmith for the army of Charles XII of Sweden when it marched north from Saxony to invade the Russian Empire and that he returned to Sweden with other surviving members of the Swedish army after their defeat by Peter the Great.
 This narrative conflicts with records of his marriage to a Swedish woman in 1704 and the fact that Saxony was not defeated and subsequently allied with Sweden until 1706.
-Also, records indicate that the few Swedish soldiers that were not either killed or captured in Russia fled south with Charles XII and did not return with him to Sweden until 1715.
+Also, records indicate that the few Swedish soldiers who were not killed or captured in Russia fled south with Charles XII and did not return with him to Sweden until 1715.
 This means that either:

 A. Benjamin's emigration to Sweden happened sometime before 1704 and was unrelated to Saxony's alliance with Sweden or;

-B. The records that indicate a marriage date of 1704 are incorrect.
-Their first child was born in August 1707 so an actual marriage date of sometime in 1706 is possible.
+B. The records that indicate a marriage date of 1704 are incorrect; however, their first child was born in July 1705.

 Life in Sweden

 Benjamin settled in the part of Stockholm called Södermalm where he worked as a master farrier.
 He married Catharina Berg, the daughter of Swedish locksmith Lars Olsson Berg, in 1704.
-They had 7 children: Maria, Catharina, Carl, Benjamin, Christina Charlotta, and Margareta and one unnamed child who died either in birth or infancy.
+They had 7 children: Maria, Catharina, Margaretha, Carl, Benjamin, Christina Charlotta, and one unnamed child who died either in birth or infancy.

 In addition to their home in Södermalm, an estate inventory in 1763 indicates that they owned two small stone houses between Baggensgatan and Västerlånggatan in Gamla Stan (Old Town), Stockholm.
 Benjamin was a member of the German parish and eventually became an alderman in Stockholm's farriers guild.